letsbranchoff/thumbnail-update-view-count/README.md

 <img width="411" alt="Screenshot 2024-07-12 at 08 10 10" src="https://github.com/user-attachments/assets/8d10468b-aa1f-4e5f-9e1c-a920dbdb0014">

 🗂️ The final SVG image should be placed in the `assets` folder and named `thumbnail-template.svg`.

+### Custom Fonts

+If you use custom fonts, e.g., Open Sans, you'll need to add the font file to the `./fonts` directory and add the relevant config setup in `./fonts/fonts.conf`.

+Open Sans is available by default.

 ## Getting a Google OAuth2 Refresh Token